 One of those activities is this blog.
 I had started it in 2017 to “inspire a countercultural view of work that affirms the dignity of every individual and drives sustainable community impact.”
 It was a lofty goal but an important one.
 I’m glad that many people have benefited from my writing.
 Some have shared how I had helped them find clarity in their career decisions.
 I’m grateful for their feedback.

 Writing this blog has also helped to clarify and crystalize my own beliefs on work.
 During the pandemic, many people have realized or redefined their priorities, especially as it pertains to work.
 They have sought out resources on work, meaning, and identity.
 There continues to be a deep need in this area.
 And I will continue to work to meet that need.
 That said, I don’t believe this blog is the right outlet.

 Over the past year, I’ve become more active on LinkedIn, where I share 2-3 posts per week.
 It reaches more people than this humble blog could.
 I want to impact as many people as I can.
 So I will refocus my time and efforts to writing there.
-I invite you to follow me on LinkedIn for more regular content.
+I may share selected posts to this blog, but for more regular content, I invite you to follow me on LinkedIn.

-In addition, I’m working on longer-term projects including a book and a career management course.
-I look forward to sharing more about them.
+In addition, I’m working on longer-term projects including a book on professional networking.
+I look forward to sharing more as it comes together.
 Thank you to all who have read this blog the past 5 years.
 I wish you success in your own career endeavors.
 May you find clarity in your purpose and in your path.